A spatial interference approach to account for mobility in air pollution studies with multivariate continuous treatments: Estimation and inference

-All estimands described in Section \ref{sec: estimands} can be identified under Assumptions 1 and 2 using the conditional mean of the outcome, $\E (Y | \bW, \bG, \bX)$, and therefore we focus attention on this quantity.
-We make the simplifying assumption of additivity so that the model can be written as
+Our estimand described in Section \ref{sec: estimands} can be estimated using the conditional mean of the outcome, $\E(Y \mid \bW, \bG, \bX; \tau)$.
+We work within the Bayesian paradigm and obtain posterior samples of this quantity, denoted by $\E^{(b)}(Y \mid \bW, \bG, \bX; \tau)$ for $b=1,\dots,B$.
+Once these posterior samples are obtained, posterior samples of the sample-level estimand are computed as

-where $f(\cdot)$, $h(\cdot)$, and $l(\cdot)$ are arbitrary functions.
-We work within the Bayesian paradigm and obtain posterior samples of the unknown functions and mean outcome regression.
-We can denote each posterior sample of the conditional mean outcome as $\E^{(b)}(Y | \bW, \bG, \bX)$ for $b=1, \dots, B$ posterior samples.
-If our interest is in estimating a mean potential outcome, such as $\E [Y(\bw, \bg)]$, this can be done by obtaining posterior samples of

-where $\boldsymbol{\gamma} \sim \text{Dirichlet}(1, \dots, 1)$ are weights for each individual with expectation $\E (\gamma_i) = 1/n$ as in the Bayesian bootstrap \citep{rubin1981bayesian}.
-The weights are utilized to account for uncertainty in using the observed covariate distribution to approximate the true covariate distribution in the population.
-Point estimation and inference can be obtained directly from this posterior distribution through posterior summaries, such as the mean or highest posterior density interval.
-We can also use this model to target sample level estimands such as $\omega(\boldsymbol{\Delta})$.
-These estimands incorporate $Y_i(\bW_i, \bG_i)$, which is equal to $Y_i$ under Assumption 1.
-For this reason, posterior samples of this estimand can be calculated as

-As before, point estimation and inference can be done using standard approaches once a posterior distribution is obtained.
-Obtaining posterior samples of direct or spillover effects, such as $\omega_{dir}(\boldsymbol{\Delta})$ or $\omega_{sp}(\boldsymbol{\Delta})$, can be done analogously.